“All Scripture is given by inspiration of God, and is profitable….that the man of God may be complete” (2 Timothy 3:16-17).

 Is there a verse of Scripture on that?

-These “super-apostles” write me, taking issue with many of the positions we hold in these articles.
+These “super-apostles” write me, taking issue with our positions in these articles.
 They have it all worked out and find it incredulous that we do not see matters their way.
 The only explanation, they conclude, is that I must be a) unsaved or b) willfully blind.

 One of several online preachers’ magazines picked it up and sent it out to their 75,000 subscribers.
 The tithe-haters came alive.